JulienRobberechts/nodejs-test-double-guide/readme.md

 ![test double partial](./_schemas/test-double-partial.svg)

+This is the simplest way of doing test double (but not the preferred one)

+1. You first import your component under test
+2. then your component dependency
-The simplest way is to import your component under test and modify it afterwards to introduce your test doubles.
+3. and then modify it afterwards to introduce your test doubles.

 For this you just need a test doubles library.
-Some people name it __partial test double__ because you are keeping the behavior of all your dependency except the part you want to spy or stub.
+It's named __partial test double__ because you are keeping the behavior of all your dependency except the part you want to spy or stub.
+You can also name it 'test double without module interception'.

-Without module interception

-= Partial mock

-it's simple but could lead to some problems. it's consider as an anti pattern.
+Partial test double is consider as an __anti-pattern__ (REF NEEDED), it's simple but could lead to some problems.
+(TO COMPLETE)

 #### Full test double